-While there are a "million" articles out there on how to lose weight, and a bunch of tips on how to make that journey easier, I haven't seen a single useful article on how to gain weight.
+While there are a "million" articles out there on how to lose weight, and a bunch of tips on how to make that journey easier, I haven't seen many useful pieces on how to optimally gain weight.

 Related - Gain Weight Without Getting Fat

 I know it's hard to believe that someone would want to gain weight.
 We live in a weight conscious society.
-But, this is a challenge that many strength athletes face.
-They want to increase performance and get to the desired strength class so they can even things out when it comes to leverages and maximum power output.
+But, this is a challenge many strength athletes face.
+They want to increase performance by optimizing body leverages and maximum power output.

-When the main goal is functional weight gain, namely muscle mass gain, a dirty bulk is not really a good option.
-Since the ratio of muscle to fat that an individual gains isn't optimized it's easy to spiral out of control and end up in a "perma-bulk."
+When the main goal is functional weight gain, namely muscle mass gain, a dirty bulk is not sound option.
+Since the ratio of muscle to fat that an individual gains isn't optimized ,it's easy to spiral out of control and end up in a "perma-bulk."

 Thankfully there are a couple of tricks you can use to help you consume the needed food.